 "Go?
 Where?
 What do you…?"

-In that instant, the Voyagers were flung through the cosmos faster than they had ever been before.
+In that instant, the Voyagers were flung through the cosmos faster than ever been before.